-“The adoption (as sons), to wit, the redemption of our (physical) body.”
+“The adoption (as sons), the redemption of our (physical) body.”
 Our new inward man is born of God but our body will be adopted.

 As soon as the Father declared that the Word of God is to be born as the Son of God, and therefore as a man by His birth from a human mother, the Father gave to the Son the prayer that will bring into being the inheritance of Christ and the saints—the Kingdom of God.